 Swap the pretzels and crisps for fruit and vegetables to keep your energy levels up throughout the journey.

-It goes without saying you need to say hydrated throughout your flight.
+It goes without saying you need to stay hydrated throughout your flight.
 Drink plenty of water, electrolyte drinks, or coconut water.

-Drinking lots of fluids will certainly result in more frequent visits to the plane lavatories, however, regular stretching will help reduce the risk of blood clots and will make you feel much better.
+Drinking lots of fluids will undoubtedly result in more frequent visits to the plane lavatories; however, regular stretching will help reduce the risk of blood clots and will make you feel much better.
 It is recommended to walk around the cabin from time to time and roll your neck and shoulders to keep blood flowing.

 Remove Your Makeup

 How to take care of your skin on a long flight?

 Catching some sleep while on the plane is super important, but remove all your makeup first.

 Use cleansing wipes to completely get rid of the products on your face, and apply some face moisturizer.
 Use the spray mist throughout the flight – it’s refreshing and keeps skin hydrated.